Trustees & Guardians

 A writer, broadcaster and biographer.

-A conservator with a fascination for stone, plaster, funerary monuments and ancient churches; looks after 129 churches for the CCT.
+A conservator with a fascination for stone, plaster, funerary monuments and ancient churches; Director of Friends of Friendsless Churches.

 A conservation architect working for Historic Environment Scotland as technical advisor and researcher in the field of sustainable conservation.